Learning Optimal Fair Classification Trees: Trade-offs Between Interpretability, Fairness, and Accuracy: Formulation

 where the left-hand side of the inequality is the absolute difference between the proportions of positive classes assigned by the classification tree to groups $p$ and $p'$\, respectively, in the training data, and whose legitimate feature(s) equal(s) $\ell$.

-\paragraph{Predictive Equality.} The following constraint may be added to~\eqref{eq:flow_reg_all} in order to satisfy predictive equality up to a bias $\delta$,
+\textbf{Equalized Odds.} We may augment~\eqref{eq:flow_reg_all} to satisfy equalized odds up to a bias $\delta$ using the constraint

-where the left-hand side of the inequality is the absolute difference between the proportions of false positive assignments made by the classification tree in groups $p$ and $p'$, respectively, in the training data.
+where the left-hand side of the inequality is the absolute difference between the proportions of false positive and true positive assignments made by the classification tree in groups $p$ and $p'$.
+Note that predictive equality and equal opportunity are equivalent to setting $k=0$ and $k=1$ in~\eqref{eq:equalized_odds}, respectively.

-\paragraph{Equal Opportunity.} Similarly, the following constraint may be added to~\eqref{eq:flow_reg_all} in order to satisfy equal opportunity up to a bias $\delta$,

-The above constraint is similar to~\eqref{eq:predictive_equality}, with the exception that we take the absolute difference between the proportions of \textit{true positive} assignments made by the tree in the training data.

-\paragraph{Equalized Odds.} We may augment~\eqref{eq:flow_reg_all} to satisfy equalized odds up to a bias $\delta$ using the constraint